spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 ## Scenario - systemd-resolved.service Enters Failed State

-When you create a cluster with an Edge host that operates the FIPS-compliant RHEL Operating System (OS), you may encounter an error where the `systemd-resolved.service` process enters the **failed** state.
+When you create a cluster with an Edge host that operates the Red Hat Enterprise Linux (RHEL) and Ubuntu Operating Systems (OS), you may encounter an error where the `systemd-resolved.service` process enters the **failed** state.
 This prevents the nameserver from being configured, which will result in cluster deployment failure.

 ### Debug Steps